Duke University Hospital FG Nutrition and Dietetics Program

 knowledge.
 Every Monday, Tuesday, and Wednesday there are two hour dissection labs, where they are performing hands-on dissections.

-Community hours: These sixteen hours will be covered longitudinally during the fall HPPD course work.
-Students will be placed in various
+Community hours: These forty hours will be covered longitudinally during the fall semester.
+Students may be placed in various

 The goal of HLTSCI.511.01.F20 is to allow students to gain certification as an Emergency Medical Technician and to practice in that capacity as a member of health care team